zhengying-liu/autodl-contrib/file_format/README.md

 Under file format, each example is an independent file (this is usually the case for large examples such as videos) and all labels are contained in another file.

+## Supported File Types
+File format is extremely convenient when examples in the dataset are indeed *files*.
+This is the case when you already have a database of files (e.g. images, videos, audios) with corresponding labels.
+If you want to contribute data in file format, you can simply provide these files plus the labels contained in a CSV file.
+We'll further format these files into TFRecords using `dataset_manager.py`.
+Some preferred file types are:
+- images: `.jpg`, `.png`, `.gif`
+- videos: `.avi`, `.mp4`
+- audios: `.mp3`, `.wav`

+If you want to contribute data in `.txt` type, you need to provide **tokenized data**, after some typical pre-processing in NLP (stemming, lemmatization, stopwords removing, argumentation, etc).
+Then each examples is represented by a **series of integers** which are indexes of words.

 ## Carefully Name Your Files
 Remember, you need to be careful about naming your files in a dataset and follow our [file naming rules](https://github.com/zhengying-liu/autodl-contrib#carefully-name-your-files).